to your porch or patio

 before you entertain or just because

 You know how they say you can change a room with fresh paint or new throw pillows?
 Changes to your patio or porch can be just as simple and invigorating.
-Especially after a long winter.
+Especially after a long winter, or before company.

 Many of the same design principles that bring a room together can work outdoors and the changes can be fast and budget-friendly.